Next one month challenging but cinemas will bounce back: PVR Ltd JMD Sanjeev Bijli | Entertainment

 Next one month challenging but cinemas will bounce back: PVR Ltd JMD Sanjeev Bijli

-The next month will be a little challenging but the movie business will bounce back by Diwali as filmmakers start releasing new films, PVR Ltd Joint Managing Director Sanjeev Bijli said on Thursday as cinemas opened in several parts of the country after seven months.
-While theatres and multiplexes opened in several places, including Delhi, parts of Madhya Pradesh and Gujarat with stringent dos and don'ts in keeping with the new COVID-19 normal, they remain closed in states such as Maharashtra, Tamil Nadu, Kerala and Chhattisgarh.
-The next two weeks will be a trial run, Bijli said as theatre establishments put in place standard operating procedures like alternate seating, 50 per cent capacity, packaged snacks, thermal checks and deep sanitising.
+The next one month will be a little challenging but the movie business will bounce back by Diwali as filmmakers start releasing new films, PVR Ltd Joint Managing Director Sanjeev Bijli has said as cinemas opened in several parts of the country after seven months.
+While theatres and multiplexes opened on Thursday in several places, including Delhi, parts of Madhya Pradesh and Gujarat with stringent dos and don'ts in keeping with the new COVID-19 normal, they remain closed in states such as Maharashtra, Tamil Nadu, Kerala and Chhattisgarh.
+The next two weeks will be a trial run, Bijli said, as theatre establishments put in place standard operating procedures like alternate seating, 50 per cent capacity, packaged snacks, thermal checks and deep sanitising.

 While some theatres began commercial operations from Thursday, Bijli said they dedicated the day to the PVR family that stood by them for the long months since March that cinemas were shut and to COVID warriors such as doctors, nurses and policemen.
 There are no new films being released for the moment and theatre chains are running old films.